Aslzhasl/Aslzhasl/README.md

 ---

 ### ⚡ Fun Fact
-I enjoy optimizing backend systems more than writing them from scratch 🚀
+I enjoy optimizing backend systems more than writing them from scratch there is no short cuts i prefer to learn it in hard way 🚀